 In 2021 we convened a small group to discuss and work on the results from our Ancestry DNA tests.
 The next meeting is on Thursday 22 April in the Hall at 10.00 until 12.00.
 We will be looking at GEDmatch.
 If you are planning to attend it would be helpful if you have uploaded your DNA results into GEDmatch and then can bring along your DNA results in GEDmatch on your laptop to the Group.
 GEDmatch is free for the basic level.
 Let me know if you are interested or want to know more about the topic.

 A couple of news items: Do you have female convict ancestors?
 There is a new book, released on 1 April this year, by Babette Smith , author of a “Cargo of Women”.
 “Defiant Voices: How Australia’s Female Convicts Challenged Authority” takes a fresh look at the women transported to Australia as convicts.

 Also, if you are looking for UK parish registers for ancestors born before civil registration, there is a Masterclass in the Lost Cousins April newsletter (free).
 The Masterclass is titled ‘Tracking down pre-1837 baptisms and marriages’.
 Its detailed and one point that I think will be very useful for those who have subscriptions to either FindMyPast or Ancestry (or both) is which site has which county parish registers online.
 Its copyright so I cannot reproduce it.
 Check out Lostcousins on line at www.lostcousins .com

-If you have any queries about the group please give me a call.
+If you have any queries about the Family History Group please give me a call.